spacepy/examples/SpacePy - MMS Ephemeris.md

 ### Can we do _this_ transformation using SpacePy's Coords?

-So far we've only transformed positions with `spacepy.coordinaes.Coords`.
+So far we've only transformed positions with `spacepy.coordinates.Coords`.
 So can we use `Coords` to transform arbitrary vectors between coordinate systems?

 We'll test this by using the quaternions to get from DMPA to ECI(J2000), as the former is satellite-specific.
 Then we'll use `spacepy.coordinates.Coords` to rotate our magnetic field from ECI(J2000) to GSM.